Ne00n/wg-mesh/README.md

 Additional, bird2, by default, takes 30s to distribute the routes, there will be also a delay.<br>
 In total roughtly 60s, depending on the network size, to avoid this issue.<br>

-Depending on network conditions, bird will be reloaded, every 5 minutes or as short as every 10 seconds.
+Depending on network conditions, bird will be reloaded, every 5 minutes or as short as every 10 seconds.<br>
 This will drop long lived TCP connections.

 **Known Issues**<br>